wallarm/product-documentation/docs/latest/installation/security-edge/deployment.md

 ## Limitations

+* Currently, the Edge inline node supports only direct, Internet-facing deployment.
+It cannot operate behind a third-party service, such as a CDN or DDoS protection provider (e.g., Cloudflare, Akamai), that routes traffic.
+* Only third-level or higher domains are supported (e.g., instead `domain.com` use `www.domain.com`).
 * Only domains shorter than 64 characters are supported.
 * Only HTTPS traffic is supported; HTTP is not allowed.
+* Certificate CNAME records must be added to initiate the Edge node deployment.
+* If the certificate CNAME is not added within 14 days, the node deployment will fail.

 ## Upgrading the Edge Inline